 Y2 – The Literary Giants

-Our main topics are “The Great Fire of London”, “The Seaside” and “Plants and Animals in the Local Environment”.
+Our main topics are “The Great Fire of London”, “The Seaside” and “Comparing Kenya to the UK”.
 We try to link our Literacy to these topics and the children enjoy this cross curricular approach.

 - Getting out playground equipment

 - Responsible for caring for the baby chicks